 What if you already have a job?
 Are you looking to get promoted?
 We recognize that, in some cases, students will be seeking specialized opportunities for career advancement.
 In these situations, in place of the formal recruiting process listed below, students receive customized career coaching.

 Toward the end of the summer, employers post open positions on a job website exclusive to UNC MAC students.
 Students review the postings and apply online.
-In late-September, employers return for on-campus interviews with students.
-Following the on-campus interviews, selected students are invited for second interviews at the firms’ offices, with travel costs typically covered by the employer.
+In late-September, employers return for virtual interviews with students.
+Following the interviews, selected students are invited for second interviews at the firms’ offices, with travel costs typically covered by the employer.
 These follow-up meetings usually involve dinner prior to an interview and office tour the following day; a great chance to learn about the firm, its culture, and the city it calls home.

 Within days of the site visits, students receive job offers.
 Many students, in fact, receive multiple offers and need to choose the opportunity that best suits their needs.
 Throughout the process, the Career Services team is available to help students manage the steps involved and evaluate key decision criteria.